dynamic-R/aubergine/README.md

 ## Start of a Tutorial

-Close and Restart RStudio (!) an the tutrial will show up in the "Tutorial" tab.
-Select a tutorial and start
+Close and **restart** RStudio (!) and the tutorial will show up in the "Tutorial" tab.
+Select a tutorial and start ...

 ![](man/figures/tutorial_tab.png)